ksahlin/BESST_RNA/README.md

 * -d <check for sequencing duplicates and count only one of them (when computing nr of links) if they are occurring> (default on = 1). <0 or 1>

-* -z <Coverage cutoff for repeat classification> Should be set high (i.e repeat detection turned of) for RNA scaffolding since repeat classification is not trusted with this type of data. [ e.g. -z 100 says that contigs with coverage over 100 will be discarded from scaffolding.]
+* -z <Coverage cutoff for repeat classification> Should be set high (i.e repeat detection turned of) for RNA scaffolding since repeat classification is not trusted with this type of data. [ e.g. -z 1000 says that contigs with coverage over 100 will be discarded from scaffolding.]

 EXAMPLE RUN:

-runBESST -c /path/to/contigfile.fa -f /path/to/file1.bam /path/to/file2.bam -o /path/to/output	-e 3  -T 20000 -k 500  -d 1  -z 1000        -o /path/to/output
+$ python Main.py 1 -c /path/to/contigfile.fa -f /path/to/bamfile -o /path/to/output	-e 3  -T 20000 -k 500  -d 1  -z 1000

-Optional arguments:

-The following arguments are computed internally by BESST.
-It is however good to specify mean and standard deviation if your assembly is very fragmented compared to the library insert size (not enough large contains to compute library statistics on).

 NOTE: